 If you would like any more information about any of these Clubs listed below please ring JewishCare and we will arrange for you to contact the President of the closest Club to you.

 The Club 50 Survivors of the Shoah Social Club was established in 1995, 50 years after the liberation of the Concentration Camps at the end of World War II, as a joint initiative between JewishCare and the Australian Association of Jewish Holocaust Survivors & Descendants to ensure the preservation of the unique identity of Holocaust survivors and provide therapeutic social support activities in a Jewish framework.

 Club 50 offers:

-The volunteers provide social support to clients who are living in their own home or in a non-Jewish residential care facility who may be socially isolated and lonely.
+These volunteers provide social support to clients who are living in their own home or in a non-Jewish residential aged care facility who may be socially isolated and lonely.